Arcangel87/price-handler-service/README.md

 `mvn clean package`

 ## Run the Application
+Run `internal.ecommerce.pricehandlerPriceHandlerRunner.java`

-You can run the application using Docker Compose:</br>
+or You can run the application using Docker Compose:</br>

 `docker-compose up --build` </br>

 This will build the Docker image and start the application on port 8080.

-Or you can run `PriceHandlerRunner.java`

 ## Accessing the Application
 The application exposes a REST endpoint to query prices: